-The project is motorising all four Winterhoff corner steadies so that the caravan can be leveled from within using only a mobile phone and dedicated app.
+The project is motorising all four Winterhoff corner steadies so that the caravan can be leveled while sitting inside it by remote control using a mobile phone.

 The app presents a spirit level and four groups of buttons - one group for each corner steady, and two buttons per group - one button to extend, and one button to retract the steady.
 The buttons are manipulated to raise the lowest corners of the caravan until the cross-hairs indicate that the platform is completely horizontal.
 The remaining steadies are then extended to prevent the caravan rocking on its suspension.

 The motor drives are current limited and detect end-of-travel automatically.
 Motor current is also limited to prevent excessive stress on the extendable legs.

 Other vailable lifting systems are either too weak to be effective (they need the assistance of hydraulic jacks), or cost R20,000 to R25,000 per corner.